francoispqt/onelog/README.md

 ## Accumulate context
 You can create get a logger with some accumulated context that will be included on all logs created by this logger.

+To do that, you must call the `With` method on a logger.
 Internally it creates a copy of the current logger and returns it.

 Example: